 Disclaimer

-Breathtaking speed of molecular scientific advances threaten the practice of medicine as art.
-And while all art and no science, with respect to this practice of Medicine, make for mere quackery, all science and no art merely make for bad medicine.
+Breathtaking speed of molecular scientific advance threatens the practice of medicine as art.
+And while all art and no science make for mere quackery, all science and no art merely make for bad medicine.
 The practice of Medicine is both art and science.
 Medicine is a social science.
-The word “doctor,” after all, means teacher.
+The word “doctor” means “teacher.”
 Whether relating to patients, parents, pupils, or even colleagues, for that matter, doctors are first and foremost guides.
-It is worth bearing that in mind.
 Teaching, too, is an art.

 To teach is to know.
-At the turn of the nineteenth century, French moralist and essayist, Joseph Joubert, further claimed that “to teach is to learn twice”.
-Yet there will always remain gaps in knowledge and a need for life-long learning.
-Hence we remain both disciples and teachers at the same time.
+At the turn of the nineteenth century, French moralist and essayist, Joseph Joubert, claimed that “to teach is to learn twice”.
+Yet there will always remain gaps in knowledge and the need for life-long learning.
+We remain both disciples and teachers at the same time.
 Knowledge of science, on its own, is not the whole practice of Medicine.
 Scientific knowledge is no more the practice of medicine than high-school calculus is successful space rocketry.
-And in these heady days there is a tendency, moreover, to an information overload.
-Best to pick and choose from whom to hear.
+And in these heady days there is a tendency, moreover, to information overload.
+Wisdom requires we pick and choose from whom we hear.
 That is an art in itself.

 The Good Doctor aims to demonstrate basic front-line medical care of the all-too-common individual who all-too-commonly tumbles into cracks in the system, remains generally poorly cared for, a conundrum, or generally overlooked and under-represented by traditional teaching.
 In many ways, this Clinic reflects a back-to-basics approach to Medicine—the learning from first principles—yet still governed by the imperative of timely action through focused clinical assessment.